unazed/unazed.github.io/_posts/2019-1-22-4-python-one-lines.md

 2
 ```

-Of course we can condense this into one line by taking off the newlines proceeding the commas and last item, and it would still obviously work.
+Of course we can condense this into one line by taking off the newlines proceeding the commas and last item, and it would still work.
 However for the case of this post I will continue using the prettified syntax as one-lines can grow exponentially complex.

 Other important keywords include all of the general control-flow syntax, e.g.: `for`, `while`, `if`, `elif`, etc., it is important to realize that keywords that are generally used in ternary notation, or in embedded notation do not have to necessarily do so in order to achieve a functional one-line, take the example: